Back to work

 Process

 Led a cross-functional team of 20+ across London and Stockholm.
 We architected a headless commerce solution with a React frontend, decoupling the presentation layer from backend systems to enable rapid iteration.
-Accessibility and performance across all devices wasn't optional, it was the baseline.
+Accessibility and performance across all devices was the baseline, not a stretch goal.
 The checkout flow was redesigned from first principles, eliminating unnecessary steps while maintaining the trust signals that M&S customers expect.

 Outcome

 Shipped a new e-commerce experience serving millions of customers across web and mobile.
 Mobile conversion rates increased significantly, page load times cut by 60%.
-The platform became the technical foundation for M&S's ongoing digital transformation, proving that heritage brands can absolutely compete with digital-native disruptors when they commit to the work.
+The platform became the technical foundation for M&S's ongoing digital work, proving that heritage brands can compete online when they commit to it.

 Facing a similar challenge?
 Let's talk.